kfatehi/docs.harbur.io/source/index.rst

 What is Docker?
 ---------------

-`Docker <http://www.docker.io/>`__  is an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud
+`Docker <http://www.docker.io/>`__  is an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.

 What does Harbur provide?